Branding

 Website.
 This is where most people encounter your brand first.
 The website should reflect your positioning, voice, and visual identity from the first viewport.
 Our website cost guide breaks down realistic pricing.

 Social media profiles.
-Profile photo (logo icon mark), cover image, bio that reflects your positioning and voice.
+Profile photo (logo icon mark), cover image, bio that reflects your positioning.
 Consistent across every platform.

 Email signatures.
 Every team member’s email is a brand touchpoint.
 Standardize the format.